Car Service – What is Carried Out on Your Car

 It is important that your car’s fuel tank is intact, otherwise there is a risk that fuel will start to leak from your car.
 Checking this at regular intervals is important to ensure that your car is reliable.
 If something needs to be repaired or replaced, it is easiest to do it at an authorized service center.

 When you book an annual service at one of our authorized service centers, it includes checking the corrosion protection for the bodywork and the undercarriage.
 This is to ensure that your car is protected against rust attacks.

 During service center visits, the car’s airbags are checked to provide adequate protection in the event of a collision.

 Some parts of your car are parts that wear after some time and need to be replaced periodically.
 Examples of such parts are the driving belt, spark plugs, brake pads, brake shoes and brake discs, various bushings, universal joints, tie rods, gaiters, and shock absorbers, as well as various wires and hoses.
 If you do car service according to the car’s service protocol these wear and tear parts are checked and replaced if necessary, to ensure that your car is as reliable as possible.
 If you want to know more about your cars service protocol, please contact your nearest authorized service center.

 When you make a service center visit, the workshop resets your car’s service indicator, so your car no longer reminds you that it’s time for service.

 Do you need to do car service?
 Maybe it’s time for an oil change?
 Or make sure the brakes work properly?
 Did you know that there are ready-made service intervals for your car so you don’t have to keep track of all this yourself.
-You can find your nearest authorized service center directly on our website.
-Just click the button below to find a service center.
+Below you can find your nearest authorzied service center and book your car service directly on our website.
+Just click the button below to get started with your request.